Car Insurance Germany 2026: 6 Money-Saving Rights Drivers Miss

 What this saves

-Per GDV 2023, the average marten-bite repair in Germany is around €550.
-On modern cars with engine-bay foam insulation a single repair commonly runs €400-800, and follow-on wiring-harness damage can push it to €8,000.
-If your policy includes Marderbiss and you do not know, you pay the bill yourself.
+Per GDV 2023, the average marten-bite repair in Germany costs around €550.
+On modern cars with engine-bay foam insulation, follow-on wiring-harness damage can push the bill much higher.
+If your policy covers Marderbiss and you do not know, you pay the bill yourself.

 How to use it

-Benefit 3: Type-class advantage — before you buy the car
+Benefit 3: Type-class advantage, before you buy the car

 What this saves

-The same SUV in two trims can differ €200-400 a year just because the more expensive trim sits one class higher.
-For 2026 the GDV updated ratings for around 33,000 vehicle models — around 6 million drivers saw their type class go up, around 4.5 million saw it fall.
+The same SUV in two trims can differ noticeably in annual premium because the higher-spec trim sits one class up.
+For 2026 the GDV updated ratings for around 33,000 vehicle models: about 5.9 million drivers saw their type class rise, around 4.5 million saw it fall (GDV, September 2025).
+Check before you sign a purchase contract, not after.

 How to use it

-Benefit 4: SF-Klasse from your home country — the biggest lever for new arrivals
+Benefit 4: SF-Klasse from your home country, the biggest lever for new arrivals

 What this saves